 "Go online any time before 11am and you could still be looking at last night's prices," says Oonagh Shiel from Cheapflights.co.uk.

-Doing this means you’ve got the best chance of securing the headline screen price.
+So waiting until after this time means you've got the best chance of securing the headline price.

-When it comes to the best day of the week to book your trip, "Tuesday is the day companies usually adjust their prices, especially if holidays aren’t selling," adds Shiel.
+When it comes to the best day of the week to book your trip, "Tuesday is the day companies usually adjust their prices, especially if holidays aren't selling," says Shiel.

-Tom Hall, editor of the Lonely Planet travel guides, says: "Tuesdays are good days to find lower leisure fares, but booking early is still the best way to get a good price.”
+Tom Hall, editor of the Lonely Planet travel guides, adds: "Tuesdays are good days to find lower leisure fares, but booking early is still the best way to get a good price."

 From then onwards it's unlikely you'll get any further discounts.